-The current version of the DIGITAL UNIX operating system supports UTF-8 and UTF-16 but not UTF-7.
-UTF-8 can be used in codeset conversion and in the universal.utf8 locale.
-For information about codeset conversion, see Section 2.10.
+The current version of the Compaq Tru64 UNIX operating system supports UTF-8.
+UTF-8 can be used in codeset conversion and in locales.
+For information about codeset conversion, see Section 2.13.
 For information about locale variants, see Chapter 3, Locales.